Consult the table below for Mayor candidates.

 To run for Council, on the day the nomination paper is filed, a person must be:

-2026 municipal election candidates information and nomination packages will be available soon.
+2026 municipal election candidates information and nomination packages are now available.

 Once the nomination period opens, you will need to submit three things to the clerk: